ibexa/documentation-developer/docs/updating/from_4.1/update_from_4.1.md

 ---
-description: Update your installation to the latest v4.1 version from an earlier v4.1 version.
+description: Update your installation to the v4.1.latest version from an earlier v4.1.x version.
 latest_tag: '4.1.6'
 ---